flowerinthenight/zgroup/README.md

 ```

 The tricky part of using **zgroup** is configuring the timeouts to optimize state dissemination and convergence.
 The current implementation was only tested within a local network.

+## TODOs

+- [ ] - Provide an API to get the current leader
+- [ ] - Provide an interface for other processes (non-Zig users)

+PR's are welcome.